BrendanLew/UAVHacking/README.md

 ### Flashing Marauder on the ESP32-S3

-There are a few ways to do this, but I've found FZEEFlasher is the easiest and most convienient.
+There are a few ways to do this, but I've found FZEEFlasher is the easiest and most convenient.
 This guide follows only MacOS for now.

 1. Plug in your ESP32-S3 to your computer via USB.